 Find out about Disability Living Allowance for children on GOV.UK or the Child Disability PaymentOpens in a new window on mygov.scot

-Personal Independence Payment and the Adult Disability Payment are based on the level of help you need because of how your condition affects you and how able you are to do certain activities.
+Personal Independence Payment is based on the level of help you need because of how your condition affects you and how able you are to do certain activities.

 It is made up of two components:

 The Mobility component might be paid if you need help getting about.
-This includes physically moving around and leaving your home.
-It’s also referred to as the mobility allowance.
+This includes physically moving around as well as if you need help outside due to a learning or sensory disability or a mental health problem.

 The Daily living component might be paid if you need help with carrying out everyday activities, such as: